 Shortly before the end of the economic crisis, Arnoud died in 1929 at the age of 59.
 His wife took over the management of the company, together with the managing director in Germany Konsul Wanke and Mr. De Vries in Oldenzaal.
 The company now employed more than 200 people.

-Since the next generation did not have much interest in the company, Gerlach & Co was consequently sold to van Gend & Loos (VGL) at the beginning of the 1970s.
+The company was sold to van Gend & Loos (VGL) in the early 1970s, but Arnoud remained managing director until his death in 1981.
 At the end of the 1980s, the entire VGL Group went to the Royal Nedlloyd Group, Rotterdam.
 And in 1999, Nedlloyd finally sold the Group to Deutsche Post AG, where it was integrated into the DHL logistics division.